realms-overflow/Chess/stockfish_engine/Windows/wiki/Compiling-from-source.md

 and the available memory, you should probably give it more than the default one Thread, and more than the default 16 MB of Hash memory.
 A good start would be to try 2 Threads, and 512 MB for the Hash tables, and see if you can beat it ;-)

+> [!WARNING]
-_Note: As Stockfish is a very computation-intense program, you should probably not give it as many threads as your device CPU has processor cores.
-Especially in Analysis mode, when Stockfish is thinking permanently, and for extended amounts of time, this might suck your device battery empty quite quickly._
+> As Stockfish is a very computation-intense program, you should probably not give it as many threads as your device CPU has processor cores.
+Especially in Analysis mode, when Stockfish is thinking permanently, and for extended amounts of time, this might suck your device battery empty quite quickly.

 Enjoy!